dhagrow/telepythy/README.md

 ### Remote Interpreters

-The remote service needs to be installed as a package for whichever interpreter you intend to use.
+The remote service needs to be accessible by whichever interpreter you intend to use.
 A minimal, service-only package can be installed from PyPI:

 ```shell
 $ pip install telepythy-service